 As enrollment has grown, and student and faculty needs evolved, so has the College’s emphasis on use of technology.
-Over 70% of the College’s student enrollments during the Fall and Spring semesters in the 2015-2016 academic year were taken online, and 75% of its academic program is offered online.
-In response, the College has worked diligently to foster a digital learning ecosystem that connects faculty, staff, and students to enhance learning, collaboration, and community.
-The College has adopted and promoted modern learning tools and platforms that ensure digital connectivity and facilitate access to learning.
+Doral College has worked diligently to foster a digital learning ecosystem that connects faculty, staff, and students to enhance learning, collaboration, and community.
+Over the years, Doral College has continuously adopted and promoted modern learning tools and platforms that ensure digital connectivity and facilitates access to learning.
 For example, in the summer of 2021, the college migrated to the Canvas Learning Management System (LMS).
 Canvas is cutting-edge system used by most major colleges and universities in the state.
 The college also implemented Colēgia, a Single Sign On (SSOL) student portal that provides a hub for student access to email, student records, and courses all via one login.

-In 2014, the College graduated its first class of 22 students with Associate in Arts degrees.
-The second graduating class followed in 2015 with 11 students.
-Most recently, the College graduated its third–and largest–class in 2016 with 29 students.
-All graduates have gone on to attend four-year institutions, many of which are considered some of the most prestigious in the country.
-Currently, Doral College graduates attend schools including Harvard University, the University of Chicago, New York University, Cornell University, the University of Florida, the University of Miami, Florida International University, Stanford University, and MIT, to name a few.
+The College’s first class included 22 dual enrollment students who graduated with an Associate in Arts Degree in May 2014.
+Since then, classes have only grown with the most recent including 350 students from across the state.
+To date, nearly all graduates have been accepted to and gone on to attend four-year institutions, many of which are considered some of the most prestigious in the country.
+DC alumni can be found on the campuses of Harvard University, the University of Chicago, New York University, Cornell University, the University of Florida, the University of Miami, Florida International University, Stanford University, and MIT, to name a few.

 The first president of Doral College, who served from its inception until July of 2015, was Anitere Flores.
 The second president, Douglas Rodriguez, served until 2021 and was followed by current president Judith C. Marty.